NeuralFlux/SimpleCaptcha/README.md

 1. Copy the CSS and JS files into your HTML directory (not necessary, but makes things _simpler_).
 2. Include these both into your HTML file.
 (If you're not sure how to do so, check [captcha.html](captcha.html))
-3. In your HTML, run the function `check()` whenever you want to check the input field and to change the redirection page, go to the JS file.
+3. In your HTML, run the function `check()` whenever you want to check the input field (the script redirects user if they match).
+4. To change the redirection page, go to the JS file.
-4. Be sure to **disable** the input field of the Captcha display box.
+5. Be sure to **disable** the input field of the Captcha display box.